-- A reference to the corporate governance recommendations the Company follows and how the Company addresses the recommendations, including any deviations and explanations thereto. - A description of the main aspects of internal controls and risk management systems used in connection with preparation of financial statements. - · A description of the Company's organizational structure and the role and composition of each function.
+- A reference to the corporate governance procedures the Company follows and how the Company adhere to procedures, including any deviations and explanations thereto. - A description of the main aspects of internal controls and risk management systems used in connection with preparation of financial statements. - · A description of the Company's organizational structure and the role and composition of each function.